chrtsam/cards-web-api/README.md

 ## Build from source
 ### Prerequisites
 In order to build the project you should have a machine with java installed, maven spring boot and a running MySQL database.
-Version is where the project is tested.
-As an alternative you can use the include mysql docker container ( docker should be installed in your system ).
+As an alternative you can use the include mysql docker container (docker should be installed in your system) .
 The project has been tested with
 - Java 21.0.2
 - Maven 3.3.9
 - MySQL 8.0